-- Smart TVs, Blu-ray players, and streaming media players like Apple TV give you access to streaming services including Netflix, Amazon Instant Video, Hulu, HBO Now, and more.
+- Smart TVs, Blu-ray players, and streaming media players like Apple TV or Roku give you access to streaming services including Netflix, Amazon Instant Video, Hulu, HBO Now, and more.

 - If you’re streaming more, you’ll need a strong network and possibly a new modem or router.

 Thinking of joining the growing ranks of disenchanted cable and satellite TV subscribers who have cut the cord?
 I’ll help break down some cable alternatives and show you the gear you need to enjoy them.